-At Hume we offer quality homes and services but we also support our customers to keep their homes and to be self-sufficient, happy, healthy and safe in their communities.
-We know that it is important for us to work with our customers, local services and government agencies to help keep the community working together.
+At Hume, we offer quality homes and services.
+We also support our customers to keep their homes and to be self-sufficient, happy, healthy, and safe in their communities.
+We know that it is important for us to work with our customers, local services, and government agencies to help keep the community working together.

 We want to help our customers to find employment and ways they can work with businesses that support the community.
-To do this we work together with businesses, council and local services to find and create opportunities.
+To do this, we work together with businesses, councils, and local services to find and create opportunities.